Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

 4. This step may be optional depending on your use-case.
 For many Django applications we typically use the database; this step covers both the database and cache.
-Just note that AWS RDS and ElastiCache is expensive, like $50 a month for RDS alone.
+Just note that AWS RDS and ElastiCache is expensive -- $50/month for RDS + $18 for cache.
    You can also host your own database, and, when you grow large, you can perform an extraction of all your data and import it into AWS RDS.